 The government has gone a step further to harness geothermal power in Olkaria south of the national park.
 Within the park, there are three camping sites which are based on the Maasai culture and traditions.

 Sighting of various animals like leopards, lions, cheetahs, gazelles, and giraffes are common in the park.
-However, the population of the predators is small and a day can pass without seeing one.
-But hey, remember you are here to see the groove.
+However, the population of the predators is small, and a day can pass without seeing one.
+Remember you are here to see the groove.

 Mpunguti Marine National Park is a park that is located in the south coast of Kenya, south of Wasini Island near Shimoni.
 The park covers an area of four islands occupying over 30 square Kilometers.